-Journaling can be used to process our emotions and increase our self-awareness by revealing our innermost fears, thoughts, and feelings.
-Keeping a journal can help us manage our mental health by giving us a healthy outlet to unpack our feelings and emotions.
+Journaling can be used to process our emotions and increase our self-awareness.
+Thus, keeping a journal can help manage our mental wellbeing by giving us a healthy outlet to unpack our feelings and emotions.

 If you want to cultivate a passion, start a blog.

 Blogging can be incredibly valuable and beneficial to both our personal and professional growth.
 However, starting a blog isn’t enough to enjoy its benefits.